dagle/galore/README.md

 So if you want to customize the thread-viewer, you need to create your own syntax/galore-threads.vim that matches your syntax.

+If you only wanna customize the colors, you can just

 ## TODO:
 See the todo-file, even the todo has stuff missing.

 Tips and trix
 -------------